Bruendermiester/Bruendermiester/README.md

 ## Running Locally

-Pull down github repo and navigate to the app folder.
+Pull down github repo and navigate to the folder.
+Download the latest version of node if you don't have it.
+Run `npm install`
-Then in a console run the command `node server`.
+Run the command `node server` from the app folder.
-Then in a browser go to `localhost:3000/#/`
+Then in a browser go to `localhost:3000`

 ## Deploying